 - Fermented tomato salsa combined with mashed avocado is deelish tossed through fresh vegetable spirals or pasta.

 Gdzie jest barszcz i kwasna kapusta, tam chata tlusta.

 Old Polish proverb … “Where there is beet soup and sauerkraut, there is plenty.”

 When life gives you cabbage, you make sauerkraut

-Gut loving bouquet??????
+- Gut loving bouquet anyone??????
 Add fresh edible flowers to sauerkraut.
 Now that’s a gut loving bouquet,

 - Christmas Superfood Tabouli – mix finished kraut with quinoa, diced tomato, and fresh greens and herbs.